 Studio lessons in guitar for non-music majors and music majors at the intermediate level.
 One half-hour lesson per week.
+This course counts toward the Modes of Inquiry requirement for Artistic Expression.

-Prior experience in guitar and instructor permission.
+prior experience in guitar and permission of instructor.